 - Improve overall calorie burn.
 Although everyone responds differently to exercise, moving more throughout

 the day will help with weight control.

 We’ve all heard the common phrases, “Your abs are made in the kitchen” and “You are what you eat”.
 Simply put, this means that your diet plays a key role in how you look and feel.
 But, when it comes to burning off excess calories, you can’t ignore the enormous benefits of exercise, listed above.

 The good news is, you don’t have to spend hours in a gym to boost your metabolic rate.
 Many studies have shown that in general, the higher the intensity of the exercise you do, the more calories you’ll burn.

-For instance, high intensity interval training (HIIT) where you perform a variety of intense, full body exercises in 30 minutes or less, burns a lot more calories than a long, slow walk.
-And, even though weight training appears to burn less calories during a workout, research proves that lifting weights is more effective at building lean muscle, which in turn raises your metabolic rate and calorie burn for up to 24 hours after your workout.
+For instance, high-intensity interval training (HIIT) where you perform a variety of intense, full-body exercises in 30 minutes or less, burns a lot more calories than a long, slow walk.
+And, even though weight training appears to burn fewer calories during a workout, research proves that lifting weights is more effective at building lean muscle, which in turn raises your metabolic rate and calorie burn for up to 24 hours after your workout.
 This is because muscle burns more calories at rest than fat or any other tissue in the body.